sitton76/SpaghettiKart/docs/faq.md

 # faq

+*What do I do if my game crashes on launch*
+> Try launching again.
+If it persists delete spaghettify.cfg.json, if that doesn't work, then also delete imgui.ini

 *Why doesn't freecam rotatation work with controller?*
 > Add Additional "Right" Stick to Controls in the settings menu.